Atopic Dermatitis Model

 • Spontaneous atopic dermatitis mouse model.

-Atopic Dermatitis Model Induction
+OXA-Induced Atopic Dermatitis Model

 Experimental mouse strains: C57BL/6, BALB/c, 5-6 weeks old, female

-Modeling reagent: OXA
+Modeling reagent: Oxazolone (OXA)

 Modeling method: Sensitization, day 0; Challenge, day 7-25